U.S. prisons chief to retire amid criticism over COVID-19 response - NewsBreak

 U.S. prisons chief to retire amid criticism over COVID-19 response

-LOS ANGELES, Jan 5 (Reuters) - The director of the U.S. Federal Bureau of Prisons has chosen to retire, the agency said on Wednesday, amid criticism over his performance, including the response to the COVID-19 pandemic.
+LOS ANGELES (Reuters) - The director of the U.S. Federal Bureau of Prisons has chosen to retire, the agency said on Wednesday, amid criticism over his performance, including the response to the COVID-19 pandemic.

 He will remain in his role until a new director is appointed.